 - Exelon’s two hydroelectric power plants, Conowingo and Muddy Run currently hold licenses that expire in 2014.
 For more information:

 Exelon is actively engaged with the electric utility industry, which is advocating for specific regulatory outcomes that would achieve the most economical and effective reduction of environmental impacts.
-In March 2011, the EPA issued a proposed rule addressing existing power plant cooling water intakes, and EPA is expected to issue a final rule in 2014.
-Exelon continues to comply with the existing conditions of our National Pollutant Discharge Elimination System (NPDES) permits, while it is evaluating its affected facilities (Oyster Creek, Peach Bottom, Dresden, Quad Cities, Clinton, Eddystone, Cromby, Fairless Hills, Handley, Mountain Creek, and Schuylkill) to develop plans for cost-effectively meeting the proposed changes to the rule.
+In March 2011, the EPA issued a proposed rule addressing existing power plant cooling water intakes, and EPA issued its final rule in May 2014..
+Exelon continues to comply with the existing conditions of our National Pollutant Discharge Elimination System (NPDES) permits, while we are evaluating the requirements of the final rule.

 Exelon has set a goal of zero water Notices of Violation (NOV) and Permit Noncompliances for company operations.
 NOVs are issued by a regulatory agency when a company is believed to have violated a permit condition or regulatory requirement.
 Exelon self-reports violations of regulations and regulatory agency-specified environmental permit conditions when they are identified.